Teeth Grinding Redondo Beach

 Teeth grinding, also called “bruxism”, is a condition where you grind your teeth back and forth at night while you sleep.
 Around 40 million Americans suffer from teeth grinding.
-Redondo Beach patients who suffer from bruxism can experience tremendous pain and tension in their jaw and face, as well as other dental complications that can result from the enormous pressure their teeth experience during the night.
+Patients who suffer from bruxism can experience tremendous pain and tension in their jaw and face, as well as other dental complications that can result from the enormous pressure their teeth experience during the night.
+Often times, due to stress and other factors, your jaws are working very hard while you are asleep and really trying to achieve a healthy night of restful sleep.

 What Exactly is Teeth Grinding?

 In addition to the grinding movements of bruxism, it is also accompanied by very forceful clenching of the teeth.
 This clenching is different from when we’re chewing or biting down on food.
-When patients suffer from teeth grinding, the clenching can last up to an hour and is so forceful that it can actually form small cracks in the teeth and even crack fillings.
-This kind of intense pressure can wear down on the chewing surface and even reduce the amount of enamel on the teeth.
+When patients suffer from teeth grinding, the clenching can last up to an hour and is so forceful that it can actually form small cracks in the teeth and previous dental work.
+This kind of intense pressure can wear down on the chewing surface and even reduce the amount of enamel on the teeth down to the gum line.

 Symptoms of Teeth Grinding